-Ming Lauren Holden is an actor, writer, activist, translator, educator, humanitarian aid and development worker, and photographer who was raised on a zebra ranch on California’s central coast.
+MING LAUREN HOLDEN is the author of Refuge, winner of the inaugural Kore Press Memoir Award.
+She is an activist, translator, educator, humanitarian aid and development worker, theater artist, and photographer who was raised on a zebra ranch on California’s central coast.
 She has worked in the international development sector on four continents in thirteen countries since 2003.
 She earned her BA with Honors in Literary Arts at Brown University, earned her MFA at Indiana University, and is pursuing a PhD at UCSB.

 Ming is the winner of Bellingham Review's 49th Parallel Poetry Award, Chattahoochee Review's Lamar York Nonfiction Prize and Glimmer Train's Family Matters Fiction Prize.
-Her nonfiction has also placed as a finalist or runner-up for the annual nonfiction prizes at Arts & Letters, Passages North, Ruminate, and Crab Orchard Review.
-While an undergraduate, Ming co-founded and served as Editor-in-Chief of the Brown Literary Review.
-Her poetry, fiction, creative nonfiction, journalism, interviews, photography, and literary translations have also appeared in The Daily Beast, Alchemy, Box Of Jars, Cerise Press, The Best American Poetry Blog, Hayden's Ferry Review, Jai-Alai, The Huffington Post, Molotov Cocktail, Peaches and Bats, The Poker, Prospect, The Rumpus, the Santa Ynez Valley Journal, the Santa Barbara Independent, Slice Magazine’s blog, and others.
+She co-founded and served as Editor-in-Chief of the Brown Literary Review.
+Her poetry, fiction, creative nonfiction, journalism, interviews, photography, and literary translations have appeared in The Best American Poetry Blog, Hayden's Ferry Review, The Huffington Post, The Rumpus, and many other prestigious publications.

-A recipient of the University of California's Special Regents Fellowship, Ming was a part of the pilot Graduate Affiliate Fellow program at the Interdisciplinary Humanities Center at UCSB, where she is currently earning a PhD in Theater and Dance.
-She recently served both as the Instructor of Record for the Odyssey Project, which brings incarcerated youth and UCSB undergraduates together for a theater workshop, and as director of the concomitant show at Santa Barbara's Center Stage Theater.
-She just taught "Playsia," a theater workshop and lab for UCSB's Asian American Studies majors to create original theater pieces about race and identity.
-She’s hoping to graduate this year with a doctorate in Theater and Dance with a focus on the role of performance in trauma recovery.
+As a recipient of the University of California's Special Regents Fellowship, Ming was a part of the pilot Graduate Affiliate Fellow program at the Interdisciplinary Humanities Center at UCSB, where she is currently earning a PhD in Theater and Dance.
+She recently served as the Instructor of Record for the Odyssey Project (which brings incarcerated youth and UCSB undergraduates together for theater workshops), as director of the concomitant show at Santa Barbara's Center Stage Theater; and as Instructor of Record for "Playsia” (a theater workshop and lab for UCSB's Asian American Studies majors).
+As an actor, Ming has worked with Plaza Playhouse, Dogstar Theater, and Dijo Productions.